Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Experiments and Results

 \subsection{Qualitative Evaluation}

-We qualitatively evaluated our sketch-guided LMDM's ability for flexible control of the movement of stylized cinemagraphs.
-Figure \ref{fig:change} shows the motion field generated using different input motion sketches.
-We observed that the flow motion closely matches the input motion sketches, demonstrating the robustness and flexibility of our proposed model in generating motion fields from motion sketches.
+We qualitatively evaluated our sketch-guided LMDM's ability for flexible movement control of stylized cinemagraphs.
+Fig. \ref{fig:change} shows the motion field generated using different input motion sketches.
+We observed that the generated flow motion closely matched the input motion sketches, demonstrating the robustness of our LMDM model in generating motion fields that align with input motion sketches.

-Similar to CAL \cite{mahapatra2022controllable}, recent methods for controllable cinemagraph generation \cite{li20233d, choi2024} convert sparse hints into dense motion fields.
-Therefore, we compare our sketch-guided LMDM with CAL regarding motion quality.
-Since these two methods use different motion control conditions, we extract five hints and streamlines from the ground truth motion field to ensure an objective comparison under identical motion conditions., The extracted hints and streamlines are used as motion control conditions for both the CAL method and our LMDM method during evaluation.
+Similar to CAL, recent methods for controllable cinemagraph generation \cite{li20233d, choi2024} convert sparse hints into dense motion fields.
+Therefore, we compare our sketch-guided LMDM with CAL and 3DC regarding motion quality.
+Since hint-based CAL and 3DC rely on different control conditions than our method, we extract streamlines and five hints (CAL and 3DC's best practice) from the ground truth motion field to ensure an objective comparison under identical motion conditions.
+The extracted hints and streamlines are used as motion control conditions for the CAL, 3DC and our Sketch2Cinemagraph method during evaluation.
 This consistency helps reduce result bias caused by differences in control conditions.
-In addition, we compare our method with Text2Cinemagraph (T2C), which enables the generation of cinemagraphs with text-guided motion direction control.
-Simultaneously, we used the fluid mask extracted from the real motion field as the constraint region for the three models.
-The comparison of the generated motion fields is shown in Figure \ref{fig:compare}.
-The motion fields generated by our LMDM closely matched the ground truth.
-In contrast, the T2C and CAL methods struggle to accurately generate motion fields for fluids with complex flow patterns, such as oceans with waves or rivers with ripples.
-However, for simpler flow patterns like waterfalls or calm seas, all three methods can successfully maintain the correct flow direction.
-This demonstrates that our method excels in handling fluids with intricate and variable flow characteristics.
-Therefore, sketch-guided LMDM provides greater flexibility and more precisely captures user intentions compared to hint and text guidance.
-By given the motion sketches.
-Figure \ref{fig:same_sketch} shows "campfire and smoke" cinemagraphs in various styles generated from the same structural and motion sketches.
-This demonstrates that our model performs well not only in stylized domains but also in realistic domains.
+In addition, we compare our sketch2Cinmagraph with Text2Cinemagraph, which enables the generation of cinemagraphs with text-guided motion direction control.
+To ensure the fluid region is the same, we used the fluid mask extracted from the real motion field as the constraint region for T2C, CAL, 3DC and our Sketch2Cinmagraph.
+The comparison of the generated motion fields is shown in Fig. \ref{fig:compare}.
+The motion fields generated by our Sketch2Cinemagraph closely matched the ground truth.
+Fig. \ref{fig:same_sketch} shows ``campfire and smoke'' cinemagraphs in various styles generated from the same structural and motion sketches.
+It demonstrated that our model performs well not only in stylized domains but also in realistic domains.